gothboiclique/LoL-Desktop-Lookup-OPGG-Clone/README.md

 # Pocket OP.GG

-This was a project I took on for a bit of practice with APIs, I kinda abandoned it right now but its still an okay base.
+This was a project I took on for a bit of practice with APIs, it was made made with the website op.gg in-mind so you could quickly check stats from your Desktop.

+(Most modern browsers eat RAM, lets be real)